Dhori Mata Tirthalaya

-Dhori Mata Tirthalaya, also known as the Shrine of Miraculous Mother of the Coal Mines is a Roman Catholic Church dedicated to the Virgin Mary.
-It is located in Bokaro, 2.2 km north-west of Jarangdih, in the Indian state of Jharkhand.
+Dhori Mata Tirthalaya, also known as the Shrine of Miraculous Mother of the Coal Mines, is a Roman Catholic shrine dedicated to the Virgin Mary.
+It is located in Jarangdih, Bokaro, in the Indian state of Jharkhand.

 Overview

-It has a statue of Mother Mary and baby Jesus.
+The shrine has a statue of the Virgin Mary with the Baby Jesus.
 The statue was named Dhori Mata, after the place in which it was found.
-A large number of people attend the 9-day festival every year that concludes with the Missa Puja on the last Sunday of October.
-Dhori Mata is considered to be the patroness of the coal miners.
+A large number of people attend the 9-day festival every year that concludes with a Mass (locally called Missa Puja) on the last Sunday of October.
+Dhori Mata is regarded locally as the patroness of coal miners.
+The shrine contains numerous paintings of Jesus Christ and is decorated with lamps.

 History

-The statue of Dhori Mata was accidentally found on 12 June 1956 by a coal field worker name Rupa Satnami from Bilaspur, Chhattisgarh working in the mines of Jarangdih, Bokaro, Jharkhand.
-While excavating coal he heard a voice saying in Hindi "Strike gently, I am here."
-One of the arms of statue of Mother Mary had been broken off by the axe of Satnami.
+On 12 June 1956, the statue of Dhori Mata was accidentally found by a coal field worker named Rupa Satnami from Bilaspur, Chhattisgarh working in the mines of Jarangdih, Bokaro, Jharkhand.
+While excavating coal, he heard a voice in Hindi say, "Strike gently, I am here."
+One of the arms of statue of the Virgin Mary had been broken off by Satnami's pickaxe.

-In the month of October 1957, the statue of Dhori Mata was placed in the Saint Anthony Church in Jarangdih.
-The statue was brought out of the church and installed in the shrine in May 1964.
-The statue of Dhori Mata was specially blessed by Pope Paul VI during his pastoral visit to Mumbai in 1964.
+In October 1957, the statue of Dhori Mata was placed in St. Anthony's Church in Jarangdih.
+In May 1964, the statue was transferred from the church to the present shrine location.
+In December 1964, the statue of Dhori Mata was specially blessed by Pope Paul VI during his pastoral visit to Mumbai.
 Later in 1967, the statue was sent to Belgium and was found to be made of jackfruit wood and dated to be approximately 400-500 years old.
-On 30th October, 1983 the Shrine was formally inaugurated.
-The shrine is decorated with lamps and is having many paintings of Jesus Christ.
+On 30 October 1983, the shrine was formally inaugurated.

-The statue was stolen in January 2008 but recovered the next day.
+The statue was stolen in January 2008, but was recovered the following day.